 Step # 1 The Domain Name

-You don’t want to start out with a free website at all.
 The first step is to decide on a domain name and to check if this domain is available to use.
 The name of your website should tell people what the website is about.
 It is the name of the industry or business or your personal name.
-But it is the first thing you need to do before starting a website.
+Make sure the domain name is not confusingly similar to another domain in use.

 Step # 2 The Website Must be Self-Hosted